jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-08-24-fraud-detection-part-1/index.md

 ### Virtual Environment

-As mentioned earlier, all Python apps are run in a virtual environment, and we need the following pip packages.
+As mentioned earlier, all Python apps run in a virtual environment, and we need the following pip packages.
 We use the version 1.15.2 of the [apache-flink](https://pypi.org/project/apache-flink/) package because it is the latest supported version by KDA.
 We also need the [kafka-python](https://pypi.org/project/kafka-python/) package for source data generation.
 The pip packages can be installed by `pip install -r requirements-dev.txt`.

 ```txt
 # requirements.txt